 Recently, someone asked me why loud noises shake me; make me flinch, jerk and react.
 I explained, that even though I am 74 years old, I remain ‘shell-shocked’ from Bradshaw UK football.
-I am still a ‘punch-drunk Joe Paloocka’, to some extent.
+I am still a ‘punch-drunk Joe Palooka’, to some extent.
 ‘Punch-drunk’ from both psychological and physical jabs and hooks, With age both inflictions ferment and worsen, if not confronted.

-Like your team, my teammates and I were physically and psychologically conditoned like ‘Pavlov dogs’, drilled and repeatedly concussed and dingend-on-the-head to ‘fire-out’ at the ‘drop of a hat’, an instant signal or usually humiliating, derogatory scream.
-Some, who were singled out to be “ran-off” (sic) the screams were often followed by coaches’ kicking or head butting the player’s nose (face guards were one bar or no bar), knocking out or losening a players’ teeth and several coaches jumping the unsuspecting athlete and then with fists beating him
+Like your team, my teammates and I were physically and psychologically conditioned like ‘Pavlov dogs’, drilled and repeatedly concussed and dinged-on-the-head to ‘fire-out’ at the ‘drop of a hat’, an instant signal or usually humiliating, derogatory scream.
+Some, who were singled out to be “ran-off” (sic) the screams were often followed by coaches’ kicking or head butting the player’s nose (face guards were one bar or no bar), knocking out or loosening a players’ teeth and several coaches jumping the unsuspecting athlete and then with fists beating him.

 And like you, tough football didn’t bother us.
 We grew up in tough football.
 Injuries sustained from the legal play of football were often ‘sucked-up’ and ‘played-through’, but, emotional and physical mistreatment, which crossed the line and emotional and physical abuse did bother us; particularly watching our buddies, horrifically mistreated.